axelarnetwork/axelar-amplifier/contracts/multisig/README.md

 # Multisig contract

-This contract is used by the batcher contract during proof construction to collect signatures from signers.
-For the purpose of this proof of concept, the initial design will not focus on key rotation.
-Instead, it will rely on a permissioned model where a "key master" will provide the keys that belong to each signer.
+This contract is used by the batcher contract during proof construction to start a signing session and collect signatures from participants.

 ```mermaid
 flowchart TD